Introduction

 Controlled Substances

-What Requirements Apply - When disposing of controlled substances, you must meet the DEA's non-retrievable and destruction standards (see the entire DEA disposal regulation).
-Put simply, this requires that you follow the below two-step process:
+When disposing of controlled substances, you must meet the DEA's non-retrievable and destruction standards (see the entire DEA disposal regulation).
+Put simply, this requires that you follow a two-step process:

 - Placement into a suitable neutralizing media or use of a solidifier for liquid controlled substances.